-How does the Safety Canopy system work?
+How does the Safety CanopyTM system work?

-The design and development of the Safety Canopy[®] system included recommended testing procedures that were developed by a group of automotive safety experts known as the Side Airbag Technical Working Group.
+The design and development of the Safety Canopy[®] system included recommended testing procedures that were developed by a group of automotive safety experts known as the Side Air Bag Technical Working Group.
 These recommended testing procedures help reduce the risk of injuries related to the deployment of side airbags (including the Safety Canopy[®]).

-The Safety Canopy® system consists of the following:
+The Safety Canopy[®] system consists of the following:

-- An inflatable nylon curtain with a gas generator concealed behind the headliner and above the doors (one on each side of the vehicle). - A headliner that will flex to open above the side doors to allow Safety Canopy[®] deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two side crash sensors mounted at the base of the B-pillar (one on each side). - Two side crash sensors located at the c-pillar behind the rear doors (one on each side). - Roll over sensor in the restraints control module (RCM).
+- An inflatable nylon curtain with a gas generator concealed behind the headliner and above the doors (one on each side of vehicle). - A headliner designed to flex open above the side doors to allow Safety Canopy[®] deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors mounted in the front doors (one on each side). - Two crash sensors located at the c-pillar behind the rear doors (one on each side). - Rollover sensor in the restraints control module (RCM).